Robbie-Cook/neuralnetwork/README.md

 # Neural Network

-My personal neural network implementation for COSC490 This network is a simple backpropagation network, limited to a population size of ~15 at the moment.
+My personal neural network implementation for COSC490 at Otago.

+This network is a simple backpropagation network, limited to a population size of ~15 at the moment.

 The main neural network code is inside neuralnetwork.py.